Designed To Enhance Care in Hospital-Based Cardiac Cath Labs and Ambulatory Surgery Centers Alike

 * American College of Cardiology/Society for Cardiovascular Angiography and Interventions

-Note: Customers must first complete the Cardiac Cath Lab Accreditation purchase process in order to gain access to the Cardiac Cath Lab Accreditation tool and related training.
-Please contact email@example.com for more information.
+Note: The Accreditation purchase process (including ACC business agreement and payment for initial year of Accreditation participation or recurring annual payment) must be completed in order to gain access to the Accreditation tool and related training.
+Please contact firstname.lastname@example.org for more information.

 The American Collge of Cardiology's 2012 Guidelines and the most current SCAI Expert Consensus Statement (2016 Best Practices in the Cardiac Catheterization Laboratory) are the foundation of the Cardiac Cath Lab Accreditation tool.